mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/_index.md

 git clone https://github.com/mattermost/mattermost-app-examples && cd mattermost-app-examples
 ```

 When you're developing your own App, you need an actual Mattermost Server to be running.
 The development environment accomplishes this by using a [`docker-compose.yml`](https://github.com/mattermost/mattermost-app-examples/blob/master/docker-compose.yml) with a network named `mattermost-apps-dev`.
 This Docker Compose file has just two containers: the Mattermost Server and a Postgres database.

-The Mattermost image itself is preconfigured with settings for local App development.
+The Mattermost image itself is preconfigured with settings for local App development but you can customize them.
+For example, the `MM_SERVICESETTINGS_SITEURL` environment variable is set to `http://mattermost:8065` on the Mattermost container, but you could change this to be any URL, like one from [ngrok](https://ngrok.com/) or [Gitpod](https://gitpod.io/).

 Because they exist on a pre-defined network, other `docker-compose.yml` configurations can connect their containers to this development environment by specifying the same `mattermost-apps-dev` Docker network.
 Then the Mattermost Server can be accessed at `http://mattermost:8065` by any other container on the `mattermost-apps-dev` network.
 Similarly, your own development Apps can then be accessed by Mattermost via their service name (e.g., `http://mattermost-apps-typescript-hello-world:4000`).
 You can learn more about Docker networks in the [official documentation](https://docs.docker.com/network/).

+You can also access Mattermost from outside the Docker network via [http://localhost:8065](http://localhost:8065).
+Similarly, the examples provided in the [mattermost-app-examples repository](https://github.com/mattermost/mattermost-app-examples) can be accessed at their designated ports on `localhost`.
+This is because the Docker Compose files have been configured to expose the appropriate ports locally.

 To change the Mattermost Apps plugin or the Mattermost Server versions, you can edit [`docker-compose.yml`](https://github.com/mattermost/mattermost-app-examples/blob/master/docker-compose.yml).